iambumblehead/scroungejs/README.md

  - `--basepage=`_basepage_, `-b` _basepage_
    update scrounge tags in the defined basepage.

-   scrounge.js will not modify or process any file that does not contain scrounge tags.
+   scroungejs will not modify or process a file that does not contain scrounge tags.